Starcounter/Docs/guides/blending/launcher/README.md

 #### Launchpad

-The icons in Launcher's Launchpad are composed from the responses to `/sc/mapping/app-name`.
+The icons in Launcher's Launchpad are composed from the responses to the string token `app-name`.

 #### Left menu area

-The links in Launcher's left hand side menu are composed from the responses to `/sc/mapping/menu`.
+The links in Launcher's left hand side menu are composed from the responses to the string token `menu`.

 A typical menu item response looks like: